 After the completion of the holistic evaluation, the Transmission Owner proceeds with its internal approval process to obtain management endorsement of the proposed solution and associated schedule and budget.
-The project is also presented to the PAC and any feedback received is addressed by the Transmission Owner.
+The project and evaluated alternatives are also presented to the PAC and any feedback received is addressed by the Transmission Owner.